LOADING ...

 It's much to be sure of it*

-Now we'll be living the good life
+Now we'll forever be living the life

 **"A leoga" means "alas".
 "N seo mo sciln" means "this is not my story" (or anecdote), and "", when placed after the sentence like this, can just mean "oh", but it can also be a term of endearment, then pertaining to "sciln".
-So the way I it makes the most sense is if we take "mo sciln " to mean something like "my sweet story", ie., the story that she wished she were telling now.
+So the way I think it makes the most sense is if we take "mo " to mean something like "my sweet story", ie., the story that she wished she were telling now.